18 Ways to Get Paid To Answer Questions

 When you sign up to join Maven, you can set your own rates after creating your free profile and knowledge summary.

 After you’ve completed your account profile, you can begin accepting clients.
-You are not required to accept clients that come to you for consulting services.
+You are not required to accept clients who come to you for consulting services.

 Bonus: Maven will pay you referral bonuses when you refer someone to sign up as a Maven.
 See the Maven website for complete referral rules.